cn23070/cn23070.github.io/_posts/2024-07-30-M5-Secure Systems Architecture September 2024.md

 The unit seminar was fun, we got to debate Formal Modelling vs. Automated Testing.
 My peers shared some great perspectives on this.
+Next we submitted our end of module assignment.
+This involved selecting a security problem, then designing and building a prototype system that investigated a selected problem, along with a analysis summary paper that discusse the question, model, experiments, analysis and the conclusion.

 - **Figure 12**: Development Individual Project: Code Development (University of Essex Online, 2024)

 ![README File](/Modules/5/img/xx.png)

+We then reflected on the module including

 - **Figure 13**: Reflective Piece (University of Essex Online, 2024)